You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 Articles of Organization Fee

 This is the big one, the most important form that you’ll file to start your Indiana LLC.
 As far as the state is concerned, your business doesn’t exist until you’ve successfully filed your Articles of Organization.
-It’s going to set you back $97.14 (for online filings) or $100 (for paper ones), but as long as your filing is accepted, you’ll never have to pay this fee again.
+It’s going to set you back $100 whether you choose to file online or on paper, but as long as your filing is accepted, you’ll never have to pay this fee again.

 Not all LLCs require licenses, but depending on the type of business you run and where it’s located, you may need to apply for licensure before commencing operations.
 For example, athletic trainers operating in Indiana need to apply for a license through the Indiana Athletic Trainers Board.
 Plus, each city has its own licensure requirements, so your business may also need to be licensed locally.
 Costs vary for these licenses depending on the type.
 Check with the Indiana Professional Licensing Agency and your local government to see which licenses you might need.